Skycoder42/qpmx/README.md

 - fully cross-platform
 	- can be run on any "host" platform supported by Qt
 	- can compile packages for any Qt platform
-- easy and simple qmake integration, with just one additional line a the pro file
+- easy and simple qmake integration, with just two additional lines a the pro file
+	- automatically added by qpmx on package installation
 - Supports translations and local includes for (static) library projects
+- Resources and `Q_COREAPP_STARTUP_FUNCTION` work as expected, even when used as compiled library
 - can search packages
 - Methods for developers:
 	- Use a local copy instead of an actual package for debug purpose
+		- still supports source and compile builds
 	- provide methods to publish packages directly via qpmx

 ### Backends